 Many men will experience hair loss or a receding hairline at one point in their life or another.
 Minoxidil is one of the best hair loss treatments you can be prescribed by your doctor.
 While it is quite effective at improving hair growth and thickness, it comes with several side effects.

 The most obvious and alarming of these is a temporary increase in hair shedding.
 This can cause panic in some minoxidil users, but it’s actually nothing to be worried about.
-In fact, it’s a sign that things are going well.
+Of course, check wth your doctor, but it’s often a sign that things are going well.